customer lifetime value

 Customer Acquisition Cost

 CAC tells how much you spend to acquire a new customer.
-This includes your marketing cost, advertising costs, and everything that goes into running a sales funnel.
+This includes your marketing costs, advertising costs, and everything that goes into running a sales funnel.
 You can calculate this by dividing the most spending in a certain period by new customers acquired.

 Churn rate